Appearance

 Routing Rules

 Routing rules determine which integrations receive alerts for which issues.
 You can route based on severity, error category, specific tests, or tags.
+Rules can optionally link to an escalation policy.

 Quick Start